bandrivskagalyna/retail-call-center/README.md

 ## Note

 Maximum number of employees is 50 and  maximum number of calls is 100.
-All provided perameters should be positive non-zero values
+All provided parameters should be positive non-zero values